costewart/JAAN-TheAdoptShop/README.md

 * Android Studio

 ## Setup
-To run this project, install it locally using npm:

 ```
-$ Please install on your Android device from the Playstore
+$ Please install on your Android device from the Playstore // Will update instructions to pull code from GitHub soon.
 ```